malek-luky/Automatic-Wheel-Assembly-Detection/README.md

     -   Functions / Run: Deployment
     -   Vertex AI: includes virtual machines, training of AI models ("abstraction above VM...")
 -   OmegaConf: Handle the config data for train_model.py
+-   CodeCov: Creates the coverage report and submit it as a comments to the pull request
 -   CookieCutter: Template used for generating code sctructure
 -   DVC: Data versioning tool, similar is github but for data
--   GitHub: Versioning tool for written code, GitHub Actions runs pytest, Codecov, upload built docker images to GCP
+-   GitHub: Versioning tool for written code
+-   GitHub Actions: Run pytest, Codecov and upload built docker images to GCP
 -   Pytest: Runs some tests to check whether the code is working
 -   CodeCov: Tool for uploading coverage report from pytest as a comment to pull requests
 -   Weight and Biases: wandb, used for storing and tracking the trained model
--   Pytorch Lightning: Framework for training our LTSM model and storing default config values (Hydra was not used since the congif files can be stored using Lightning)
+-   Pytorch Lightning: Framework for training our LTSM model and storing default config values
 -   Forecasting: Abstracion above Pytorch Lightning working with Timeseries data
+-   Torchserve: Used for local deployment
+-   FastAPI: Handles the communication between the Cloud Run and stored image/model
+-   Slack/SMS: Handle the alerts, Slack for deployed model, SMS for a server cold-run

 ## DIAGRAM
 ![Diagram](reports/figures/diagram.png)